-- Spell:

-- Words containing each of the 40+ phonemes.

-- Common exception words.

-- The days of the week.

-- Name the letters of the alphabet:

-- Naming the letters of the alphabet in order.

-- Using letter names to distinguish between alternative spellings of the same sound.

-- Add prefixes and suffixes:

-- Using the spelling rule for adding -s or -es as the plural marker for nouns and the third person singular marker for verbs.

-- Using the prefix un-.

-- Using -ing, -ed, -er and -est where no change is needed in the spelling of the root words (for example, helping, helped, helper, eating, quicker, quickest).

-- Write from memory simple sentences dictated by the teacher that include words using the GPCs and common exception words.

-- Handwriting:

-- Sit correctly at a table, holding a pencil comfortably and correctly.

-- Begin to form lower-case letters in the correct direction, starting and finishing in the right place.

-- Form capital letters.

-- Form digits 0-9.

-- Understand which letters belong to which handwriting 'families' (i.e. letters that are formed in a similar ways) and to practise these.

-- Spell by: - Segmenting spoken words into phonemes and representing graphemes, spelling many correctly. - Learning new ways of spelling phonemes for which one or more spellings are already known, and learn some words with each spelling, including a few common homophones. - Learning to spell common exception words. - Learning to spell more words with contracted forms. - Learning the possessive apostrophe (singular), for example, the girl's book. - Distinguishing between homophones and near-homophones. - Add suffixes to spell longer words, e.g. ment, -ness, -ful, -less, -ly. - Write from memory simple sentences dictated by the teacher that include words using the GPCs, common exception words and punctuation. - Handwritina: - Form lower-case letters of the correct size relative to one another. - Start using some of the diagonal and horizontal strokes needed to join letters and understand which letters, when adjacent to one another, are best left unjoined. - Write capital letters and digits of the correct size, orientation and relationship to one another and to lower-case letters. - Use spacing between words that reflects the size of the letters.
+Year 1 Year 2 • • Spell by: Ye Spell: Words containing each of the 40+ phonemes.
+Common exception words.
+The days of the week.
+Name the letters of the alphabet: Naming the letters of the alphabet in order.
+Using letter names to distinguish between alternative spellings of the same sound.
+Add prefixes and suffixes: Using the spelling rule for adding -s or -es as the plural marker for nouns and the third person singular marker for verbs.
+Using the prefix un Using -ing, -ed, -er and -est where no change is needed in the spelling of the root words (for example, helping, helped, helper, eating, quicker, quickest).
+Write from memory simple sentences dictated by the teacher that include words using the GPCs and common exception words.
+Handwriting: Sit correctly at a table, holding a pencil comfortably and correctly.
+Begin to form lower-case letters in the correct direction, starting and finishing in Spell by: Segmenting spoken words into phonemes and representing graphemes, spelling many correctly.
+Learning new ways of spelling phonemes for which one or more spellings are already known, and learn some words with each spelling, including a few common homophones.
+Learning to spell common exception words.
+Learning to spell more words with contracted forms.
+Learning the possessive apostrophe (singular), for example, the girl's book.
+Distinguishing between homophones and near-homophones.
+Add suffixes to spell longer words, e.g. - ment, -ness, -ful, -less, -ly.
+Write from memory simple sentences dictated by the teacher that include words using the GPCs, common exception words and punctuation.
+Handwriting: Form lower-case letters of the correct size relative to one another.
+Start using some of the diagonal and horizontal strokes needed to join letters and understand which letters, when the right place. adjacent to one another, are best left - Form capital letters. unjoined. - Form digits 0-9.
+Understand which letters belong to which handwriting 'families' (i.e. letters that are formed in a similar ways) and to practise these. - Write capital letters and digits of the correct size, orientation and relationship to one another and to lower-case letters.
+Use spacing between words that reflects the size of the letters.